-In a multiple round tournament, a penalty incurred during a round for breach of the Code of Conduct will be carried forward to later rounds.
-Penalties for breach of the Code of conduct are cumulative throughout the tournament.
+In a multiple rounds tournament, a penalty incurred during a round for a breach of the Code of Conduct will be carried forward for the rest of the tournament.
+Penalties are cumulative throughout the whole tournament.

-If a breach happens between two holes, the penalty applies to the hole just completed.
+In the case of a breach between two holes, should a penalty stroke be incurred, the penalty is applied as of the end of the hole just completed.

 The player is responsible for his caddie's conduct and breach of the Code.